On the Averaged Colmez Conjecture: Shimura curve

-In order to make a connection between Shimura curves $X'$ and $X$, we study another Shimura curve $X''$ which includes both $X$ and $X'$.
-We will first study the basic property of $X''$, especially the $p$-divisible groups parametrized by $X''$, and the construction of $X''$ using $X$ and a Shimura variety $Y$ of dimension $0$.
-Then we construct an integral model $\CX''$ of $X''$ using the integral model $\CX$, and a $p$-divisible group $\CH''_{x''}$ for each $p$-adic point of $X''$ using Breuil--Kisin's theory \cite{Ki1, Ki2}.
+In this section, we study the relation between Shimura curves $X$ and $X'$ in case 2: $\BA_E$ is embedded into $\BB$.
+For this, we need to consider another Shimura curve $X''$ which includes both $X$ and $X'$.
+We will first study some basic properties of $X''$, especially the $p$-divisible groups parametrized by $X''$, and the construction of $X''$ using $X$ and a Shimura variety $Y$ of dimension $0$.
+Then we construct an integral model $\CX''$ of $X''$ using the integral model $\CX$, and a $p$-divisible group $\CH''_{x''}$ for each $p$-adic point $x''$ of $X''$ using Breuil--Kisin's theory \cite{Ki1, Ki2}.
 We show that the deformations of the $p$-divisible group $\CH''_{x''}$ is given by deformations of $\CH_x$.
 Finally, we use all results in this section to complete the proof of Theorem \ref{U2O}.